jkmackie/car_price_prediction/docs/README.md

 * Started Part 1 of 2 part documentation on Medium.
 Part 1: Databases and Part2: Modelling.
 * Started Django lesson

+### Week 9 Notes
+*Notes December 12 - Dec 18*
+* Finished first draft of Medium overview.
+* Experimented with feature engineering techniques including text feature matrix (TfidfVectorizer) and target encoding.
+* Created manual stacked model.
+How -used knn_price prediction as the base feature with LIGHTGBM as the meta-learner.
+* Dumped excess code from preproc and algo notebooks.